microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Remove-WinGetManifest.md

 ### EXAMPLE 1
 ```
-Remove-WinGetManifest -FunctionName "PrivateSource" -ManifestIdentifier "Windows.PowerToys"
+Remove-WinGetManifest -FunctionName "RestSource" -ManifestIdentifier "Windows.PowerToys"
 ```

-Connects to Azure, then runs the Azure Function "PrivateSource" Rest APIs to remove the specified Manifest file from the Windows Package Manager rest source
+Connects to Azure, then runs the Azure Function "RestSource" Rest APIs to remove the specified Manifest file from the Windows Package Manager rest source

 ### EXAMPLE 2
 ```